We looked at candidates’ speeches, public remarks and websites to see where each stands.

-Creditors that violate the Fair Credit Billing Act do not have the legal right to collect the disputed debt even if the evidence clearly shows the customer is at fault.
-The customer also has the right to file a lawsuit against the creditor and collect the disputed amount and up to twice the amount of the finance charge.
+Creditors that violate the Fair Credit Billing Act procedures do not have the legal right to collect the disputed debt, and up to $50 in finance charges, even if the evidence clearly shows the customer is at fault.
+The customer also has the right to file a lawsuit against a creditor for violating the FCBA.
+If you are successful, you would collect the disputed amount and up to twice the amount of the finance charge.

 Fair Credit Billing Act example

 One example of how the Fair Credit Billing Act works is what happens when a customer discovers that a credit card company did not credit his account for a payment made during the billing cycle and charged him a penalty for the missing payment.
 According to the law, the customer has the right to ask the credit card company to correct the error and remove the penalty and accrued interest.

 Are you considering a new credit card with better terms?
 Bankrate’s credit card calculators help you understand your credit card debt and how to pay it off.